simongui/simongui.github.io/_posts/2024-08-08-coordinated-omission.markdown

 1-25% of traffic that's being reported incorrectly.**

 This can cause you the following pain.
-- Before you release you have a false sense of comfort and experience unforseen issues on launch.
+- Before you release you may have a false sense of comfort from your pre-release testing and experience unforseen issues on launch.
 - You may start to not trust the customer complaints because you are unable to reproduce the issue.
 - You may have a test workload created correctly to reproduce the issue you're investigating but you don't know it so you keep experimenting wasting time.
 - You may measure a bug fix, believe you fixed it for your customers and then they still complain.